php-fig/fig-standards/proposed/container-meta.md

 How entries are set in the container and how they are configured is out of the scope of this PSR.
 This is what makes a container implementation unique.
-Some containers have no configuration at all (they rely on autowiring), others rely on PHP code defined via callback, others on configuration files... this is very good and does not need to be standardized.
-We only focus on how entries are fetched.
+Some containers have no configuration at all (they rely on autowiring), others rely on PHP code defined via callback, others on configuration files...
+This standard only focuses on how entries are fetched.

 Also, naming conventions used for entries are not part of the scope of this PSR.
 Indeed, when you look at naming conventions, there are 2 strategies: